 - A breakdown of the livestock typically farmed by the applicant is detailed below.
-In brackets (and based on labour requirements detailed within The Agricultural Budgeting and Costing (ABC) Book 80th Edition published by Agro Business Consultants) are the total number of man days required per animal:- - 350 Breeding ewes (0.50 man days per ewe for upland farms) 175 - 78 Sheep 6-12 months (the remaining lambs will be sold prior to 6 months old) (0.25) 19.5 - 194.5 - TOTAL = 194.5 man days per annum - The figures detailed above relate to the direct labour hours required and no allowance is made for the time devoted to general overhead activities.
-Overhead activities such as repairs and maintenance and management are typically in the region of 15% on livestock farms, increasing the labour requirement at this farm to 223.68 Standard Man Days per annum. - A labour unit of one person is assumed to work 2,200 hours per year, comprising 45 working weeks of 39 hours, plus an average of 10 hours overtime each week.
+In brackets (and based on labour requirements detailed within The Agricultural Budgeting and Costing (ABC) Book 80th Edition published by Agro Business Consultants) are the total number of man days required per animal:- - 350 Breeding ewes (0.50 man days per ewe for upland farms) 175 - 78 Sheep 6-12 months (the remaining lambs will be sold prior to 6 months old) (0.25) 19.5 - 100 Weaned calves 0-3 months (2.63) 263 - TOTAL = 457.50 man days per annum - The figures detailed above relate to the direct labour hours required and no allowance is made for the time devoted to general overhead activities.
+Overhead activities such as repairs and maintenance and management are typically in the region of 15% on livestock farms, increasing the labour requirement at this farm to 526.13 Standard Man Days per annum. - A labour unit of one person is assumed to work 2,200 hours per year, comprising 45 working weeks of 39 hours, plus an average of 10 hours overtime each week.
 2,200 hours per year equates to 275 Standard Man Days of 8 hours.
-Dividing 224 by 275 gives a total of 0.81 full-time workers.
-In addition the Applicant carries out fencing and shearing for other local farmers, which supplements farm income. - If the Applicant is allowed to reside permanently at the farmstead, enabling him to start the calf-rearing enterprise, the labour requirement will increase as follows: - 350 Breeding ewes (0.50 man days per ewe for upland farms) 175 - 78 Sheep 6-12 months (the remaining lambs will be sold prior to 6 months old) (0.25) 19.5
+Dividing 526 by 275 gives a total of 1.91 full-time workers.